 Principles of Technology and Innovation Management

 Creating and managing new technological knowledge is a key success factor of most firms.
-The objective of this class is to provide an introduction into innovation management from both the perspective of a manager who has to make decisions about her firm's technology and innovation management processes and from the perspective of an academic researcher studying these decisions.
+The idea of the class is to provide an a deeper perspective into selected topics from both the perspective of a manager who has to make decisions about her firm's technology and innovation management processes and from the perspective of an academic researcher studying these decisions.

 We will discuss some selected questions of managing innovation in a corporate context.
 Our focus will be the people and culture perspec-tive: How does the behavior of people and the incentives set in a firm to drive specific behaviors, plus its organizational structure, influence the performance of a firm's innovation system.

 The class is case-study based, but will also integrate short lecture modules, in-class exercises, and group work.
 In addition, each session will introduce important academic papers on the topics of the session.

 Upon completion of this course, you will be able to: